matt-gardner/pra/input/graphs.md

   the combination of them make up a graph.
 Separating them this way allows you to pair different relation sets in different graphs, so you can, for example, use a set of Freebase triples in conjunction with a set of SVO triples, or use those same SVO triples in some other graph.
 See below for more information on how to specify relation sets.
-Here, each item in the list can be a `load` statement, a name, or an object.
-If it's a name, the code will look for a json file under `relation_sets/`.
+Here, each item in the list must be an object (or a `load` statement) specifying the relation set parameters given below.

 * `deduplicate edges`: either `true` or `false` (or just not present, which defaults to `false`).
   If `true`, graph creation takes slightly more time and memory, but all duplicate edges are